pudding-fox/FoxTunes/README.md

   * Can up/down sample rate/depth with the Resampler plugin.
 * GAPLESS - A "true" gapless input transport: https://github.com/aidan-g/BASS_GAPLESS
 * Javascript - Use JS for scriptable elements.
+* Layout - A flexible layout system with various panel types:
 * LibraryBrowser - An album art grid interface for the library.
 It can use lots of memory.
 * Logging - Use Log4Net logging back-end.
 Can be configured and disabled.
 * MetaDataEditor - A simple batch mode tag editor.
 Can embed artwork.